Hyper-Stark/655A3/README.md

 ### Build Web Service based application
 1. enter into the ws folder with command: cd ws
+2. install all the modules required for the node server with commands: npm install express --save npm install mysql --save npm install body-parser --save npm init (accept all defaults)
-2. Run the below command to import the json package: export CLASSPATH=.:/path_to_ws_directory/json-20160810.jar
+3. Run the below command to import the json package: export CLASSPATH=.:/path_to_ws_directory/json-20160810.jar
-3. compile all java files use the command: javac *.java
+4. compile all java files use the command: javac *.java
-4. start nodejs server using command: node Server.js
+5. start nodejs server using command: node Server.js
-5. Start OrdersUI using command: java OrdersUI
+6. Start OrdersUI using command: java OrdersUI

 ### Micro Sevice based application